A-Picasso/UVEG-Calculator/README.md

 </div>
 <br>

-## 📕 __How to use the application:__
+## 📕 __How to use the application__
-1. Enter the first numeric value by clicking on one of the numeric buttons from 0 to 9.
+1. Enter the first numerical value by clicking on one of the number buttons from 0 to 9.
-2. Click on the arithmetic operation button (+, -, /, *) that you want to perform.
+2. Click on the arithmetic operation button (+, -, /, *) you wish to perform.
-3. Enter the second numeric value by clicking on one of the numeric buttons.
+3. Enter the second numerical value by clicking on one of the number buttons.
 4. Press the "=" key to obtain the result of the operation.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/95196431/229981471-62f39c7c-7a64-49be-a300-f660c0c5d2b6.gif" alt="How to use the application"/>
 </div>
 <br>

-## ⚙️ __System requirements:__
+## ⚙️ __System requirements__
 * Java Development Kit (JDK) 8.
 * JTatto library (included in the project).
 * NetBeans IDE.